oakes/java-assignments/curriculum/22-hibernate-query-methods-and-joins.md

 You can test that out by adding a game with a given release year, like `1995`, and then going to `http://localhost:8080/?releaseYear=1995`.

 There are many endless ways to write query methods.
 Reference [the documentation](http://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation) to learn the rules.
-Here is an example of the possibilities.
-Notice that you can also use raw SQL with the `@Query` annotation if all else fails:
+Here is an example of the possibilities:

 ```java
 public interface GameRepository extends CrudRepository<Game, Integer> {